nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Set up a ZigBee network

-Once you connected on of the supported ZigBee hardware modules to your system, you can set up a new ZigBee network in nymea.
-Adding and managing multiple networks based on different hardware modules, running independent networks on different channels is possible.
+Once you connected one of the supported ZigBee hardware modules to your system, you can set up a new ZigBee network in nymea.
+Nymea supports multiple ZigBee modules, each running a separate ZigBee network on a different channel and network ID.

 ![](/img/configuration/system-settings-zigbee-add-network.png)

-Since most ZigBee modules are based on UART communication, the hardware must be detected in the system.
-Some hardware modules (USB based like ConBee II) can be identified and recognized automatically, other modules based on raw UART connections like the JN5168 or RaspBee II need to be added and configured manually, since there are no hardware related information available except the serial port it self.
+Since most ZigBee modules are based on UART communication, the hardware cannot always be auto-detected.
+Some hardware modules (USB based like ConBee II) can be identified and recognized automatically, other modules based on raw UART connections like the JN5168 or RaspBee II need to be added and configured manually.

 ![](/img/configuration/system-settings-zigbee-adapters.png)

-When adding a new ZigBee network in nymea, you can see all detected UART modules and nymea tells you which module has been recognized as known ZigBee adapter.
-If a module gets recognized, nymea automatically uses the correct configurations and initializes the network by clicking on it.
+When adding a new ZigBee network in nymea, available UART ports can be listed.
+If a module can be auto-detected, all the UART information will be pre-filled, else it needs to be provided when configuring the ZigBee network.

 If a module does not get recognized due to missing hardware information (like JN5168 or ConBee 1 / RaspBee 1), the user has to select the UART port, the backend type to use and the baud rate for this hardware type.